Hack4Impact-BU/Education-Project/README.md

 To run the project locally, clone, then to run client cd client folder, npm install, npm start.
 To run the server, cd server then npm install, npm start

+Client folder has all of the front end react.js code and the code for the individual pages and components can be found under client/src/components and app.js